TerisaManuel/Tech-Background/03-hardware/README.md

 ## 🌐 SOHO Network — Problem & Solution

+> **Tool:** Cisco Packet Tracer — industry standard network simulation software

 [![Cisco Packet Tracer Walkthrough](./SOHO.png)](https://www.loom.com/share/4f58dd1fd5104b54a9f2f609cc92fb0b)

+> 🎬 *Click the image to watch the full walkthrough — 15 mins*

 <details>
-<summary>🔎 How did I fix it?
-Click to find out</summary>
+<summary>🔎 The problem, the process, the fix</summary>
 <br>

-**Tool:** Cisco Packet Tracer — industry standard network simulation software

 **The Problem:**
-A laptop on a SOHO network cannot communicate with other devices due to an incorrect default gateway — one of the most common issues an IT support technician encounters.
+A laptop on a SOHO network could not communicate with other devices — caused by an incorrect default gateway.
+One of the most common issues an IT support technician encounters in the real world.

-**The Solution:**
+**What I built:**
-- Built a SOHO network with a wireless router, PC, two laptops and a printer
+- A SOHO network with a wireless router, PC, two laptops and a printer
 - Configured the router with SSID, WPA2 security and DHCP

+**How I diagnosed and fixed it:**
 - Deliberately misconfigured Laptop0 with the wrong default gateway
 - Used `ipconfig` to identify the misconfiguration
 - Used `ping` to confirm connectivity had failed